djmartin2019/docs-to-read-cli/README.md

 ## 🚀 Roadmap

-- Add update functionality
-- Add delete functionality
+- Add feature to open links in browser
 - Support search/filter
 - Export to CSV/Markdown
 - Package to PyPI for pip install docs-to-read-cli